albanie/watchlogs/README.md

 ### Installation

 Install via `pip install watchlogs`.
-If you prefer to hack around with the source code, it's only a [single file](watchlogs/watchlogs.py).
+If you prefer to hack around with the source code, it's a [single python file](watchlogs/watchlogs.py).

 ### Behaviour